Operation Old Bridge: Operation

 The Federal Bureau of Investigation (FBI) was able to collect the needed information through informant Joseph Vollaro, (owner of a truck company on Staten Island) who secretly recorded several conversations with members of the Gambino family.
-More than 80 people were indicted in the Eastern District of New York.
-The case is now referred to as United States of America v.
-Agate et al. It was initially assigned to Judge Nicholas Garaufis, but later reassigned to Judge Jack B. Weinstein.
+More than 80 people were indicted in the Eastern District of New York as well as Sicily.

+The heirs of both clans were arrested and 54 members were captured in Brooklyn while 29 others were arrested in the districts of Palermo.
+All members in America were charged with murder, racketeering, extortion, loan-sharking and labor violations, while in Palermo they were charged with illegal trafficking.
+The Italian arrests are tied with Salvatore Lo Piccolo, who took over as the head of the Cosa Nostra but had been arrested in November 2007.

 Gambino crime family boss Nicholas Corozzo turned fugitive after he was tipped off by his daughter who witnessed her husband and fellow mobster being led away by the US authorities.
 On May 29, 2008, Corozzo finally couldn't take life on the run anymore and so he turned himself in to authorities with his lawyer by his side.
 Of the 62 American defendants, 60 pleaded guilty with at least 52 of them facing no more than three years in prison.

 The operation broke up a growing alliance between the Gambinos and the Sicilian Mafia, who wanted to get further into the drug trade.
 One of those arrested in the raids in the US was Frank Cali, a captain in the Gambino family.
 He was allegedly the "ambassador" in the US for the Inzerillo crime family.

-The name of the police operation, "Old Bridge", refers to the historical ties of an exile group of Sicilian Mafiosi across the Atlantic Ocean.
-After the Second Mafia War in the beginning of the 1980s the surviving members of the Inzerillo mafia family had been "allowed" to migrate to New York to avoid extermination by the Corleonesi faction and then victorious Sicilian boss of bosses Salvatore Riina.
+The name of the police operation, "Old Bridge", refers to the historical ties of an exile group of the Sicilian Mafiosi across the Atlantic Ocean.
+After the Second Mafia War in the beginning of the 1980s the surviving members of the Inzerillo mafia family had been "allowed" to migrate to New York to avoid extermination by the Corleonesi clan and then victorious Sicilian boss of bosses Salvatore Riina.
 The Inzerillo's American relatives and associates of New York's Gambino family intervened on their behalf.
 They were allowed to settle in the States in exchange for a pledge: neither they nor their offspring would ever again set foot on Sicilian soil.
 They became known as gli Scappati, the Runaways.
 Two decades later, the Runaways were returning to Palermo.
 The exiles had good reasons: Riina and his successor Bernardo Provenzano were both arrested and are serving life terms in Italy.
 The runaway Inzerillo clan was allegedly rebuilding the "Old Bridge" between America and Sicily, reestablishing the business and drug trafficking ties between the Sicilian and American mobs.